About

 Spice hunter spice range

-Using dried spices?
+Using dried spices

 Using dried spice blends makes it really easy to add flavor to baked goods.
 Drying spices like garlic, onions etc., concentrates the flavor more.
 So a little goes a long way.

 I was lucky enough to try The Spice Hunter’s gourmet spice blends.
 They have an extensive range of spices.
 As someone who absolutely LOVES to experiment with spices and find new pairings, I prefer high quality spices.
-Which is why I LOVE The Spice Hunter products.
-From their gourmet blends to global blends, they have 150 amazing varieties!

 With just one spice blend (The Spice Hunter’s Chefs Shake) I was able to add so much flavor to these biscuits, but I also added The Spice Hunter’s Spicy Garlic, and another time I added The Spice Hunter’s Garlic Pepper blend for some spice.

 Unlike regular cheddar corn biscuits, this recipe produces flaky biscuits that are studded with cheese and corn.
 The addition of creamed corn, yields the flavor of corn and a little sweetness too.
-And the cornmeal, gives them a lovely texture.
-These really are a unique and delicious alternative to bread rolls or cornbread.

-How to make Cheddar Corn Biscuits
+How to make cheddar corn biscuits

 First, get the ingredients ready.
 The butter, cream and creamed corn should be chilled.